This post was updated on July 18, 2022.

 - Wellen Park

-Serving more than 43,000 students, Sarasota County Schools consistently earn high ratings, coming in at a respectable seventh-place among districts in the state according to SchoolDigger.
-Several individual schools have earned a 10 out of 10 review from GreatSchools and impressive marks from the prestigious “US News and World Report Best Schools in America.”
+Serving more than 43,000 students, Sarasota County Schools consistently earn high ratings, coming in at second place among districts in the state according to Niche.
+Several individual schools have earned a 9 or 10 out of 10 review from GreatSchools and impressive marks from the prestigious “U.S. News & World Report Best Schools in America.”

 Here are a few Sarasota standouts:

-- Pine View High School is ranked by US News as second-best overall in Florida, No. 24 in America, and No. 1 in Sarasota County.
+- Pine View High School is ranked by U.S. News & World Report as second-best overall in Florida, No. 24 in America, and No. 1 in Sarasota County.

 - Southside Elementary School and Bay Haven Elementary are the two historic schools built during Sarasota’s earliest days — and they’re both still kicking.
-Today Bay Haven is called Bay Haven School of Basics Plus, and t’is recognized as a National School of Merit and an “A” school by the Florida Department of Education.
-At Southside, the Panthers’ motto is “to learn, to dream, to laugh, to love every child every day — whatever it takes!”
+Today, Bay Haven is called Bay Haven School of Basics Plus, and it’s a magnet school recognized as a National School of Merit (Blue Ribbon School) and a “Five Star School” (for 19 years!).
+At Southside, the Panthers’ vision is “to learn, to dream, to laugh, to love every child every day — whatever it takes!”

 |Retiring to Sarasota?
 Make the transition easier with these top moving tips from retirees who relocated to Florida and Arizona.|